STEP #2: KILL BED BUGS IN YOUR CLOTHES AND PERSONAL BELONGINGS

 OPTION 1: HEAT TREATMENT

 Heat treatment is what you will likely do with most of your belongings.
-Heat treatment is extremely effective and properly done will kill 100% of bed bugs in all life stages (including eggs, nymphs and adults.)
+Heat treatment is extremely effective and properly done will kill bed bugs in all life stages (including eggs, nymphs and adults.)
 Home dryers on high heat reach bed bug killing temperatures so this is a great option for clothes, pillows, cushions, towels and any other items that you can put in a dryer.
 Make sure to run your dryer on high heat for at least 45 minutes.
 We highly recommend using the dryer when possible as it is usually faster than heat treating them another way, although the dryer does have limitations in what you can put inside.

 - ▘Debagging Your Items For Heat Treatment